-- Royal Laurel/Premium Laurel/Business Class passengers are allowed to carry two pieces of hand-carry baggage and each piece cannot exceed 7kg/15lb.
-Premium Economy/Economy Class passengers are permitted to carry one piece weighing 7kg/15lb carry-on baggage.
+- Royal Laurel/Premium Laurel/Business Class passengers are allowed to carry two pieces of hand luggage and each piece cannot exceed 7kg/15lb.
+Premium Economy/Economy Class passengers are permitted to carry one piece of hand luggage weighing 7kg/15lb.

-- The dimension of each hand-carry baggage may not be larger than 23 x 36 x 56cm /9 x 14 x 22in or a total of 115cm/45in (personal items are not applied to this regulation).
+- The dimensions of each piece of hand luggage may not be larger than 23 × 36 × 56cm / 9 × 14 × 22in or a total of 115cm/45in (personal items are not applied to this regulation).

-- For your convenience, a measurement Test Unit is available at either the check-in counter or boarding lounge to help you to determine whether your baggage meets these requirements.
+- For your convenience, a measurement Test Unit is available at either the check-in counter or boarding lounge to help you to determine whether your luggage meets these requirements.

-- If the hand-carry baggage is overweight or oversize, it will be checked and carried in the cargo hold, or refused carriage.
+- If the hand luggage is overweight or oversize, it will be checked and carried in the cargo hold, or refused carriage.

 Please note that

-- Hand-carry baggage must fit under a passenger seat when stowed, in order to prevent it from sliding sideways into the aisle.
+- Hand luggage must fit under a passenger seat when stowed, in order to prevent it from sliding sideways into the aisle.

-- Hand-carry baggage must not obstruct passenger movement to, from, or across the aisle.
+- Hand luggage must not obstruct passenger movement to, from or across the aisle.

-- Hand-carry baggage stowed in overhead bins must fit securely, and flight attendants can close the bins without using force.
+- Hand luggage stowed in overhead compartments must fit securely, so that flight attendants can close the compartments without using force.

-- There is little or no chance for hand-carry baggage and other articles to fall out of overhead bins when the bins doors are opened.
+- There is little or no chance of hand luggage or other articles falling out of overhead compartments when the compartment doors are opened.

-- Do not keep the hand-carry baggage on your lap.
+- Do not keep hand luggage on your lap.

-- The aircraft’s closet is not suitable for stowing passenger baggage.
+- The aircraft's closet is not suitable for stowing passenger luggage.

-- At some airports, carry-on baggage size may be more limited due to the aircraft’s storage capacity (especially A321s) even though your carry-on size complies with the limited size according to the image above.
-If the baggage cannot fit into the overhead bin or under the seat in front of you, it will be stored as checked baggage and placed in the cargo compartment.
-We appreciate your understanding and cooperation.
+- At some airports, hand luggage size may be more limited due to the aircraft's storage capacity (especially A321s) even if your hand luggage size complies with the limited size according to the image above.
+If the luggage cannot fit into the overhead compartment or under the seat in front of you, it will be stored as checked baggage and placed in the cargo compartment.
+We appreciate your understanding and co-operation.

-- We’d like to remind all passengers, your carry-on baggage must comply with the carry-on baggage dimension and weight limits and be stored properly by you.
-If you carry oversize or overweight baggage, you may be required to pay additional charges for it to be transported as checked baggage.
-We appreciate your understanding and cooperation.
+- We'd like to remind all passengers, your hand luggage must comply with the hand luggage dimensions and weight limits and must be stored properly by you.
+If you carry oversize or overweight luggage, you may be required to pay additional charges for it to be transported as checked baggage.
+We appreciate your understanding and co-operation.

-In addition to free hand-carry baggage, each passenger may carry one personal item for all classes with a dimension 40 x 30 x 10cm /16 x 12 x 4in or total linear dimensions of 80cm/32in or an item of similar size (subject to local country-specific restrictions, if any).
-These dimensions include wheels, handles, and side pockets.
-If your item exceeds the total dimension of 80cm/32in, it will be counted as part of your standard hand-carry baggage allowance.
-You will then be required to check-in either the hand-carry bag or the personal item.
+In addition to free hand luggage, each passenger may carry one personal item for all classes with dimensions of 40 × 30 × 10cm / 16 × 12 × 4in or total linear dimensions of 80cm/32in or an item of similar size (subject to local country-specific restrictions, if any).
+These dimensions include wheels, handles and side pockets.
+If your item exceeds the total dimensions of 80cm/32in, it will be counted as part of your standard hand luggage allowance.
+You will then be required to check in either your hand luggage or personal item.

 - a laptop computer*